moreisee/TruPax/README.md

 The generated file system of the containers is UDF 1.02, which is supported by all of the modern operating systems.
 Most of them also support writing - meaning files in a container can also be deleted or new ones added.
 TruPax also wipes files after container generation, or just as a separate action.
 You also invalidate any TrueCrypt container with it very quickly.

 TruPax is completely written in Java.
-It gets shipped as either a single JAR, or built as a JRE-less EXE (powered by (Excelsior Jet)[http://www.excelsiorjet.com/]) for Windows.
+It gets shipped as either a single JAR, or built as a JRE-less EXE (powered by[Excelsior Jet](http://www.excelsiorjet.com/) for Windows.
 Installation is simple and optional, thus Trupax is also highly portable.

 Next to the UI there is also a command line version, and with it TruPax can be used in fully automated scenarios.